vitessio/website/content/en/docs/user-guides/configuration-advanced/buffering-scenarios.md

 ### Scenario 6: Buffer time too Short
-In this senario we are going to set the buffer_window to a short period of time, and hit the vtgate a bit harder with a different configuration file.
+In this scenario we are going to set the buffer_window to a short period of time, and hit the vtgate a bit harder with a different configuration file.

 Restart the vtgate process to clear metrics: